Some links in this article are affiliate links, which means I earn from qualifying purchases.

 How Long Will Van Shoes Last?

-Vans are rather durable, but of course, regular use makes them prone to wear and tear.
+Vans are rather durable, but regular use makes them prone to wear and tear.
 How long Vans shoes will last depends on the stress you put them through.
 Generally speaking, a pair of Vans can last for about two years.
 A little maintenance here and there can prolong that period.

 Are Vans Good For Squatting?